-- Before you can use your hearing aids for phone calls, you must pair them with your mobile device.
-For information on how to do this, consult the user instructions for your mobile device.
-See "Advanced options", page 46. - You can use the BeMore app to activate the tap control on each hearing aid.
+- Before you can use this function, you must pair your hearing aids with your mobile device.
+For more information on how to do this, consult the user instructions for your mobile device. - You can use the BeMore app to configure the function of the tap control.